websemantics/awesome-ant-design/README.md

 A list of frameworks using Ant Design,

-- [R2](https://github.com/dog-days/r2): R2 framework can be used to scaffold apps based on [Ant Design React Components](http://ant.design/#/docs/react/introduce) built with React and Redux.
+- [R2](https://github.com/dog-days/r2): A framework to scaffold apps based on [Ant Design React Components](http://ant.design/#/docs/react/introduce) that is built with React and Redux.
 R2 comes with a Page builder, Layout manager and many other features that will speed up the development process.
 Check out the [demo app](https://console.topvdn.com).

 ## Similar